Akami-Uapishkᵁ Expedition: First ski descents of the Mealy Mountains, Labrador

 True to our habits, Tom and I have done everything to come up with a plan that is out of the ordinary.
 The idea of the Mealy Mountains in Labrador was born from who knows where, but Tom has been obsessed with it.
 It all came possible in our minds when he found a way to access the mountains (special thanks to Jamie, without whom it would never have happened).

 Left to be done; find a few amigos and develop the plan for a pleasant stay at the Mealy summer camp.

 - Jean-Philippe (JP) and Olivier Dion (Oli): snow and wilderness first aid professionals

 - Émile Dontigny (Émile) and Charles Bernier (Charles) of the Loners: they stick to their Loneries (capture images)

 We then found several partners to gather required equipment and food supplies.
 A few hours before the departure, we were ready for the adventure (read here that some unforeseen events pushed us to improvise).
-It should also be noted that following Math's request to organize a 100% vegan expedition, we delegated him the entire food planning responsibility.
-The expedition was therefore vegan all along the line.
+It should also be noted that following Math's request to organize a 100% plant-based expedition, we delegated him the entire food planning responsibility.
+The expedition was therefore plant-based all along the line.